-NYT: Trump lawyers sent special counsel letter arguing President can't obstruct Russia probe
+NYT: Trump lawyers sent Mueller letter arguing President can't obstruct Russia probe

 "They did nothing about it," Dowd told CNN at the time.

-Mueller has raised the possibility of a presidential subpoena, sources have told CNN, and a version of Mueller's potential questions for the President was leaked and first published by the Times.
+Mueller has raised the possibility of a presidential subpoena, sources have told CNN, and a version of Mueller's potential questions for the President was leaked and first published by the Times in April.

 Trump has publicly said he would sit down with Mueller if he's treated fairly, despite concerns from some people close to the President that such an interview could expose him to possible charges of perjury.